ansible/ansible/docs/docsite/rst/intro_configuration.rst

 ignore_certs
 ============

 If set to *yes*, ansible-galaxy will not validate TLS certificates.
-Handy for testing against a server with a self-signed certificate
+This can be useful for testing against a server with a self-signed certificate.
-.
-ver with a self-signed certificate
-.